-Atos Healthcare's services are a central part of the "patient first" approach which is being adopted as part of the programme for transforming the UK health service.
+Atos Healthcare's services are a central part of the 'patient first' approach which is being adopted as part of the programme for transforming the UK health service.
 Our investment over the last 10 years in establishing a consistent, high quality global service delivery capability based on a best-in-class approach (ITII) has ensured services are delivered effectively and reliably.
-Atos Healthcare provides increased patient choice and accessibility to the National Health Services (NHS) under the "Choose and Book" programme.
+Atos Healthcare provides increased patient choice and accessibility to the National Health Services (NHS) under the 'Choose and Book' programme.
 Since its launch, over 11 million bookings have been made using the system.

 As a key partner for implementing the policies for transformation of the National Health Service, Atos Origin develops, communicates the strategy, implements change and drive efficiency and quality improvements with the NHS to deliver sustainable change.
-In November 2008, Atos Origin's work through the Atos Origin Alliance, led to its client NHSScotland winning the eHealth Insider: "Best use of Information Management to promote patient safety" award.
+In November 2008, Atos Origin's work through the Atos Origin Alliance, led to its client NHSScotland winning the eHealth Insider: 'Best use of Information Management to promote patient safety' award.

 The market leader in occupational health, serving around 700,000 UK based Public and Private sector employees.
 Atos Healthcare provides employee assistance programmes, wellbeing and sickness absence services.
-We were one of the first organisations to establish and run a privately operated Walk-in Center on behalf of the NHS.
+We were one of the first organisations to establish and run a privately operated Walk-in Centre on behalf of the NHS.
 Atos Healthcare is the sole provider of benefits related to disability assessments through our contract with the Department for Work and Pensions.
 Atos Origin DWP practitioners see over 2,100 per day, touching the lives of over 2 million people each year.
 Atos Origin OH practitioners see in person or speak to via telephone over 600 third party employees per day.

 Atos Healthcare's clients include the NHS, major government departments, public sector and private companies.
-With a team of more than 2,500, of whom over 1,900 are qualified medical professionals, Atos Origin services are offered throughout the United Kingdom and with "global" reach to clients such as BP shipping.
+With a team of more than 2500, of whom over 1,900 are qualified medical professionals, Atos Origin services are offered throughout the United Kingdom and with 'global' reach to clients such as BP shipping.

 Within Managed Operations, the Group services continue to benefit from a number of key differentiators.
-Atos Origin is also sensitive to the needs of its staff and takes particular care that newly in-sourced employees quickly find their place in the Group.
+Our investment over the last 10 years in establishing a consistent, high-quality, global service delivery capability based on ITIL has ensured that services are delivered effectively and reliably.
+Atos Origin is also sensitive to the needs of its staff and takes particular care that newly insourced employees quickly find their place in the Group.
 Finally, the Company works to ensure a good cultural fit with our clients.
 The Group understands the need to develop strong, transparent and long-term relationships with the clients and has a policy of developing effective local management in all countries where it operates to balance its globally aligned services with local understanding and knowledge.

-6.2.
-SUMMARISED TRADING
+11.2 SUMMARISED TRADING

-(in EUR million) FY08 FY07 % organic growth (a)
+(In EUR million) FY08 FY07 % Organic Growth (a)

 Revenue (a) 2,928 2,753 +6.4%

 Operating Margin (a) (b) 240.2 240.4 -0.1%

 % margin 8.2% 8.7% -0.5 pt

 Staff year-end 23,614 22,215 +6.3%

-(a) Figures at same scope and same exchange rates. (b) Including Global Service Line costs.
+- (a) Figures at same scope and same exchange rates - (b) Including Global Service Line costs